FabricMC/fabric-docs/develop/items/custom-shields.md

 <<< @/reference/latest/src/main/java/com/example/docs/item/armor/GuiditeArmorMaterial.java#repair_tag

-Then, we register an item with the following components.
+Then, we create an item id and register an item with the following components.

 - [**Banner Patterns**](https://minecraft.wiki/w/Data_component_format/banner_patterns): Creates an item with no banner patterns.
 - [**Repairable**](https://minecraft.wiki/w/Data_component_format/repairable): Creates an item that can be repaired with the given item tag.